Companies that sell and service microscopes

 test, my patients have completely clear ears.

-In 2007, I did not have to refer out any
+Rarely do I have to refer out any

 patients to ENT because of earwax issues.